- Does it have a filter e.g. for pollen or wildfire smoke?

-The TW4 does have a compensation system, but it is the only unit on the market that does.
+The TW4 does have a compensation system.
 See FAQ #7, on the subject of the built in efficiency optimization system the TW4 features.

 Also, make sure you google a standard and know what it means before taking anything a manufacturer says seriously.
 There is no one going around making sure that manufacturer's tell the truth or avoid being misleading, at least not in such detail.
 If the standard is not explained in detail somewhere, it means nothing.

 A useful standard for these machines is DIN13141-8, which measures thermal efficiency *in the absence of wind or static pressure* and also some other things.
 However I prefer the PassivHaus testing methodology for completeness and relevance of the specification and actual protocol.

 - What does it sound like/how much noise does it make?

 At very low settings, it is truly inaudible in a normal environment.
 At higher setting, it is not perfectly inaudible if you are in the same room and there is zero other background noise, and neither is any other fan in the world.
 On medium, it will be drowned out by a typical computer fan, refrigerator, an open window with the typical background roar of the city, a forced air furnace or central ventilation fan of any kind, and many other normal noise sources.
 It is extremely quiet.